AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 *Whilst this article refers to creating a training course in AngularJS, the concepts are applicable to any development training.*

-I think it would be safe to say that every single developer have at some point stood on the shoulders of giants.
+I think it would be safe to say that every single developer has at some point stood on the shoulders of giants.
 Even the very first coding pioneers, who boldly went where no-one had gone before, did so using machines created by other giants.

-The problem with giants are that we never think that we can be them.
+The problem with giants is that we never think that we can be them.
 The point of this article is to share how a team in the Netherlands took that first step to help others.

 So let's take a journey down the road of getting out of your comfort zone and sharing your knowledge.